theetrain/react-user-details/README.md

 # unit tests
 npm run test:unit

-# end to end tests directly on host machine
+# end to end tests directly on host machine, runs in GUI mode by default
 npx playwright install # one-time browser install npm run build # we use the production build for testing npm run test:e2e

-# end to end tests via Docker
+# end to end tests via Docker, runs tests and then exits by default
 npm run build # we use the production build for testing docker compose up
 ```